jupyterhub/ltiauthenticator/README.md

 then easily used with various **Tool Consumers**, such as Canvas, EdX, Moodle, Blackboard, etc.

-It's only been tested with [EdX](http://edx.readthedocs.io/projects/edx-partner-course-staff/en/latest/exercises_tools/lti_component.html) so far, but compatibility with other Tool Consumers is expected to already work.
+So far, `ltiauthenticator` has been tested with [EdX](http://edx.readthedocs.io/projects/edx-partner-course-staff/en/latest/exercises_tools/lti_component.html) and [Canvas](https://canvas.instructure.com/doc/api/file.tools_intro.html).
 Documentation contributions are highly welcome!

 Note that with this authenticator, going directly to the hub url will no longer allow you to log in.
 You *must* visit the hub through an appropriate Tool